 How Much Does RV Insurance Cost?

 First, you want to be sure that your insurance is compliant with your home state’s RV insurance laws.
-Insurance requirements vary by the state you live in and you can find specific links to your state’s requirements here.
+Insurance requirements vary by state and you can find specific links to your state’s insurance requirements here.
 As stated above, you can see that the insurance for our travel trailer is $339.

 Your RV insurance rates will vary depending on the model, type, and age of your RV.
 If you have a decent driving record, your rates will be lower just like car insurance.
 Your credit score is considered as well.
 They want to make sure that you have a good payment history so the insurance company can make sure they are going to be getting paid on time.
 Are you going to be storing the RV in a lot, in your yard, or on the street while not in use?
 If you are going to be living in your RV permanently, your rates will be a little higher as well.